How to improve your LinkedIn profile: Guide with expert advice

 Third, learn some basic skills like copywriting or design; these will be useful for your whole career.
 People have a short attention span and want to see catchy content.

-The right opportunity on LinkedIn usually comes when we don't expect it.
-But there are three ways opportunities can arise.
-One is from your network, including your external network (not only your contacts but your contacts' contacts).
+Opportunities often come from your network, including your external network (not only your contacts but your contacts' contacts).
 The second one is being found by others.
 And the third one is finding the opportunities yourself.

 What do you recommend not to do?